There are various ways to install Linux Mint:

 Go to the Linux Mint website and download Linux Mint in ISO format.
 This file is used for creating the installation USB.

 You’ll find three variants:

-If you have a good internet connection for downloading 2 GB of file without any issue, use a mirror which is closer to your country of residence (for faster download).
+If you have a good internet connection for downloading a 2 GB+ file without any issue, use a mirror that is closer to your country of residence (for faster download).

 If you do not have a good, consistent internet connection, opt for the torrent version (if you know what torrent is).

 Step 2: Create a live USB of Linux Mint